RADAR-base/RADAR-REDCap-aRMT-Definitions/README.md

 1. Copy the `utilities/_.env-template` to `./.env` and carefully fill in the values of the various variables specifically the Github Token and the branch.
 2. Edit the `utilities/defaultGithubConfig.js` to add your Github Configuration for posting the data.
 3. Run the `generateARMTs.sh` like `bash generateARMTs.sh`
+4. To update only a specific questionnaires or forms, run `bash generateARMTs.sh [FORM NAME]` or `bash generateARMTs.sh ["MULTIPLE FORMS"]`.
+For example: `bash generateARMTs.sh "esm phq8 pdq"` or `bash generateARMTs.sh esm`

 ## Updating Process